mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 ### Assumed I'd get nothing after closing

-From talking to other founders about acquisition stories, I frequently heard cautionary tales about disappointment with payments that were supposed to arrive after closing.
+From talking to other founders about acquisition stories, most people seemed disappointed with the payments they were supposed to receive after closing.
 In some cases, the buyer simply refused to pay and it was too small an amount to litigate.
-In other cases, the buyer was supposed to get a cut of profits for the first two years, so the new owner intentionally spent money on things that would bring profits after the bonus period.
+In other cases, the new owner used creative bookkeeping to avoid paying performance-based incentives to the seller.

-The advice I heard consistently was to structure the deal assuming that I'd get $0 after closing.
-It's certainly possible that I'd receive payments after closing, but I should treat that as a nice bonus.
+The advice I heard consistently was to structure the deal so that if I got nothing after closing, I'd still be happy.
+I should treat anything after closing as an unexpected bonus.

 The buyer and I did send some money back and forth after closing to account for little costs that we forgot to include in the deal, and that went smoothly.
-But it was much easier knowing that these amounts were less than $5k.
-It would have been frustrating to not get the money, but it represented a relatively insignificant part of the total deal.
-If I hadn't been able to collect for some reason, I wouldn't have been too broken up about it.
+These amounts were a tiny part of the overall transaction, less than $5k.
+I would have been frustrated had the buyer not paid, but the amounts were so small that I never stressed about the buyer withholding payment.

-### Expected no control of the business post-close
+### Maintained realistic expectations about the business after closing

-But a buyer who says they're going to gut the business is more likely to gut the business than one who says they plan to keep things going.
+One of the most important aspects of the deal was that the new owner continued investing in the product, the team and our customers.

+I asked other founders for advice about how to avoid a buyer who will simply gut the company and squeeze everything for short-term profits.
+The advice I heard was that I can't control what the new owner does after closing, so I shouldn't worry about it.

+It's true that I can't control how the new owner runs their business, but I think it's possible to screen out buyers who had red flags.
+For example, if I was approached by a company like Idera, I'd notice that they have a history of buying companies and [laying off their staff](https://news.ycombinator.com/item?id=19218036), so I'd have a good guess about their plans for TinyPilot.

+For the TinyPilot sale, I looked for buyers whose vision for the company aligned with mine, but I also maintained the attitude that after the sale, the company is no longer mine.

-### Arrange broker agreement so that they get paid when I get paid
+### Arranged broker agreement so that they get paid when I get paid

-The orignal draft of the agreement that Quiet Light sent me said that they get a percentage of the purchase price, and it's due at closing.
-Keep in mind that at the point I sign the broker agreement, I don't even have a buyer, so I don't know what the deal will look like.
-But if the deal is structured such that I get some of the money after the initial closing, the language in Quiet Light's agreeement mean that I'd still owe the broker everything on closing day.
+The broker agreement that Quiet Light initially sent me said that their broker fee is a percentage of the purchase price, and it's due at closing.

-For example, if I had signed a deal saying that the sale is for $500k, but I get another $150k a year after the sale, I'd owe QuietLight a percentage on the full $650k at closing time.
-So, it's a problem in that I'm essentially fronting Quiet Light money at 0% interest.
-Worse, I might never be able to collect the full amount from the buyer, so I'd be paying Quiet Light a commission on money I never receive.
+The problem I saw in that agreement was that I, as the seller, may not receive the full purchase price at closing.
+If the purchase agreement involved deferred payment, I'd have to pay Quiet Light upfront and wait for what could be years until I receive the full amount.
+Worse, if the buyer fails to make payment after closing, I'd have paid commissions on money I never received.

-I pushed back on the contract so that Quiet Light only gets paid when I get paid.
+I pushed back on the contract so that Quiet Light only gets paid when I get paid, and Quiet Light quickly agreed.
+I was glad for this revision because it kept incentives aligned between me and Quiet Light.
+They'd have just as much incentive to push back against deferred payments as I would, as it threatens payment for both of us.

-### Discussed thorny issues without lawyers first
+### Discussed contentious issues without lawyers first

-- Met with buyer to talk through contentious issues in the contract to understand what the underlying thing was they were trying to protect/prevent.
+For this acquisition, the buyer drafted their own asset purchase agreement.
+For the most part, we agreed on the terms in the initial draft, but there were a few terms where we were far apart.

+I realized quickly that lawyers get expensive fast &mdash; mine was $550/hr.
+They also slow down the process and add complexity.

+When the buyer and I would run into disagreements in the contracts, we'd first talk directly.
+In these conversations, my goal was to go past the terms in the contract and find out the underlying need.

+For example, the first draft of the contract called for tight restrictions around publicly disclosing details of the sale or business.
+So, the buyer and I talked about why the clause was there, and it turned out that there were only a small number of things the buyer cared about me disclosing.
+We adjusted the wording from "you can't discuss anything publicly" to "you can't discuss [these two things](/i-sold-tinypilot/#what-am-i-allowed-to-say) publicly," and we both felt good about the compromise.

 ### Used dedicated accounts for the business

-- Used a dedicated account for managing domain names so I didn't have to transfer each domain name one-by-one.
-I just handed over the entire hosting account.
-- From the start, used a Twilio number for everything related to the business rather than my direct line, so I just handed over the Twilio account and the buyer changed to forward to his phone.
-- I always emailed from the tinypilotkvm.com domain, but for the first two years, I was running it from the Fastmail account I share with my other businesses.
-It was hard to split out, but I did it around three years in, and I'm glad I did because it would have been so hard to untangle email accounts in the middle of the post-close process.
+One of the things that made ownership handoff particularly smooth was that TinyPilot's accounts and infrastructure were totally separate from my other businesses and personal accounts:

+- I always sent emails related to the business from my @tinypilotkvm.com email address.
+- I kept TinyPilot's email in a dedicated Fastmail account.
+  - This wasn't true at the beginning.
+TinyPilot originally shared a Fastmail account with my other businesses, but I eventually migrated it to its own standalone Fastmail account.
+- Every service TinyPilot used was associated with an @tinypilotkvm.com email address.
+- I never associated my personal phone number with TinyPilot, Instead, I always used a Twilio number that forwarded to my real number.
-- Used Bitwarden for credentials
+- All account credentials were in Bitwarden.

+After closing, handing over control was extremely straightforward.
+I just added the new owner to Bitwarden, and they took over from there.
+There were a few hiccups around 2FA codes I'd forgotten to put in Bitwarden, but we worked those out quickly.

 ## What I'll do differently in the future